noreaster24/professional-portfolio/README.md

 # Professional Portfolio Challenge

+#Notes
+* Hover over profile image to expand 'About Me' section
+* Hover effect on project cards to identify which is being selected
+* Select project title to open the webpage

 # User Story
 AS AN employer
 I WANT to view a potential employee's deployed portfolio of work samples